Jordanes

-Jordanes (/dʒɔrˈdeɪniːz/; Greek: Ιορδάνης), also written as Jordanis or Jornandes, (Note: According to Schanz-Hosius (Geschichte der Römischen Literatur, 4, vol. 2 (1920), pp. 115, 118) the best MSS of his work present his name as Jordanes, as does the 'Geographus Ravennas'.
+Jordanes (/dʒɔrˈdeɪniːz/; Greek: Ιορδάνης, born c.
+490 AD - died c.
+560 AD), also written as Jordanis or Jornandes, (Note: According to Schanz-Hosius (Geschichte der Römischen Literatur, 4, vol. 2 (1920), pp. 115, 118) the best MSS of his work present his name as Jordanes, as does the 'Geographus Ravennas'.
 Jordanis is a 'vulgar' form that is also used, while Jornandes appears only in lesser MSS.
 The form Jornandes, however, was often used in older publications.) was a 6th-century Eastern Roman bureaucrat, (Note: "If Jordanes was a bishop (as is frequently assumed) and if he lived in Italy (also frequently assumed), those elements of his background have left no trace in his two histories."
 (Croke 1987)) of Gothic descent, who became a historian later in life.

 He wrote two works, one on Roman history (Romana) and the other on the Goths (Getica).
 The latter, along with Isidore of Seville's Historia Gothorum, is one of only two extant ancient works dealing with the early history of the Goths.
 Other writers, such as Procopius, wrote works on the later history of the Goths.
 Getica has been the object of much critical review.
 Jordanes wrote in Late Latin rather than the classical Ciceronian Latin.
 According to his own introduction, he had only three days to review what Cassiodorus had written and so he must also have relied on his own knowledge.